Fragiskos Alvertis: Player profile

 Alvertis was regarded for most of his career as one of the best sharp shooters in Europe.
 While his relative lack of athleticism and average all around skills did not allow him to create his own shot on a consistent basis, his exceptional shooting prowess, with a rare combination of height and mechanics, turned him into a very hard to defend mismatch on the perimeter.
 As a consequence, he converted at a quite efficient rate, in numerous clutch situations over the years.

 Alvertis was also an accomplished defender, that was often credited with effectively defending the opposing team's shooting guard or small forward.
 Over the last five years of his career, he mainly played at the power forward position, due to his height and size, thus adjusting to the increased pace of the game in the new millennium.

-Finally and above all, Alvertis was a charismatic team leader, both on the court, and especially off the court.
-He always kept his teammates focused on the team's success, and symbolized the very core of Panathinaikos' winning culture.
-Panathinaikos's Head Coach Željko Obradović once said, "Alvertis is the best captain I ever had", paying tribute to the team leadership skills of his star.
+Alvertis served as captain of Panathinaikos and was regarded as a team leader both on and off the court.
+Panathinaikos head coach Željko Obradović praised his leadership, stating, "Alvertis is the best captain I ever had."